 You’re welcome to come and see and listen!

 Do abandoned places remember people?

 There is nothing eternal in this world.
 All life is in constant motion, at the mercy of life and death.
 This also applies to man-made landscapes and sites as well as layers of relationships and memories attached to them.
-Once centres of life, areas of cultural and environmental value, production buildings, meeting points and road networks – everything disconnects, fades away, is forgotten and grown over after a certain number of breaths in history.
-Memories keep on flickering for a moment before dying away.
+Once centers of life, areas of cultural and environmetal value, production buildings, meeting points and road networks – everything disconnects, fades away, is forgotten and grown over after a certain number of breaths in history.
+Memories and (sites of) memory keep on flickering for a moment like halos of stellar explosions before dying away.
 Name is the last to disappear.